 Illustration 1: An internet search company is subpoenaed by a plaintiff in a defamation case for search results relating to any statements made by the defendant about the plaintiff during a specific time period.
 The internet search company has no interest in the litigation and has sole possession, custody, or control of the requested documents and ESI.
-A non-party subpoena is appropriate here, and the protections and cost-shifting mechanisms under Rule 45 should be fully available to the internet search company.
-To the extent cost shifting is appropriate, those costs should be allocated to the plaintiff.
+A non-party subpoena should be used, and the protections and cost-shifting mechanisms under Rule 45 should be fully available to the internet search company.
+To the extent cost shifting is appropriate, the court may allocate those costs to the plaintiff.